TrueBitFoundation/example-app/README.md

 And navigate to `localhost:3000` in a MetaMask compatible browser.

 Make sure to connect MetaMask to localhost:8545, and send the initial account some Ether so it can send transactions.
+The easiest way is to import the private key of an account in `ganache-cli` and then send some Ether to Account 1.

-Once you send the transaction it will wait for the task to complete.
-The TrueBit task requires to periods of timeouts so you will need to use the skip command in the truebit-os shell.
+Once you enter some text, and press Submit.
+It will fire off a TrueBit task and wait for the task to complete.
+The TrueBit task requires two periods of timeouts so you will need to use the skip command in the truebit-os shell.

 For best results (skip can be a bit finnicky):
 ```